ocaml-sf/learn-ocaml-corpus/exercises/persistent_arrays/descr.md

 A persistent array `a` is a **reference** to an internal **representation**.

 Because a persistent array is a reference, its representation can change over time.
-However, as far as a user is concerned, this change must be invisible: we must maintain the illusion that a persistent array is immutable.
+However, as far as a user of this data structure is concerned, this change must be invisible: we must maintain the illusion that a persistent array is immutable.
 Ideally, the type `'a parray` must be presented to a user as an abstract type.